Tower Cottage in Warkworth

 The bathroom is adjacent to the kitchen and has an electric rainfall-head shower over the bath with additional attachment, WC, wash basin and complimentary toiletries by Temple Spa.
 Fluffy towels are also provided.

 Tower Cottage in Warkworth is situated in the prettiest village of Northumberland, with lovely riverside walks, beach walks, interesting little shops, art galleries, French Patisserie, ancient Church and a magnificent Castle and Hermitage to explore.

 Tower Cottage is the perfect Northumbrian village cottage, built in the Georgian period with a breathtaking view of Warkworth Castle.
 The lovely open fire provides a wonderful ambience, and with all the amenities of this lovely village just yards away, this cosy and luxurious cottage is the perfect holiday bolt-hole.

 Up to 2 guests and 1 baby.

-Northumbrian Welcome Hamper including luxury Temple Spa toiletries and bespoke Property and Local Area guide.
+Northumbrian Welcome Hamper including luxury Temple Spa toiletries.
 Open fire and free Wi Fi.